War of the Confederation: Aftermath

 General Bulnes again assumed the initiative.
 After the defeat of the Confederate army at Yungay on January 20, the Chileans commenced a second push southward, occupying Lima for the second time in April.
 Santa Cruz had already fled to Ecuador, and both the war and the short-lived Peru-Bolivian Confederation now came to an end.

 On August 25, 1839, General Agustín Gamarra after assuming as president of Peru, officially declared the dissolution of the Confederation and of the North and South-Peruvian Republics, and the merging of these states back into one to be called again Peru.

 The Confederate defeat led to the exile of Santa Cruz, first to Guayaquil, in Ecuador, then to Chile and finally to Europe, where he died.
 The Chilean troops left on October 19, 1839, after having achieved the goal of dissolving the Confederation and affirmed General Gamarra as President of Peru.

 Nonetheless, General Gamarra decided to pursue the war against Bolivia on his own.
 He was not against the idea of merging Peru and Bolivia into one political unity, but against the idea of this union being led by Bolivia.
 He invaded this country, but the Peruvian army was decisively defeated at the Battle of Ingaví on November 18, 1841, where General Gamarra himself was killed.
 The Bolivian army under General José Ballivián then mounted an offensive managing to capture the Peruvian port of Arica.
 Subsequently, the Peruvian army carried out a counteroffensive, forcing the withdrawal of all Bolivian forces that occupied Peruvian territory.
 Later, both sides signed a peace in 1842, putting a final end to the war.

+Finally, the war also affected the development of the Chilean state.
+During the conflict, the army tripled in size, while taxation and the central bureaucracy expanded.
+After the victory at Yungay (1839), the Conservative Republic entered a period of greater political stability.
+The government also expanded its security forces and state bureaucracy, strengthening institutions that had grown during the war.